pujiayeah/pujiayeah.github.io/_pages/about.md

 About Me
 ======
-:sleeping:My name is Pu Jia.
+:sleeping: My name is Pu Jia.
 I am currently a master's student in the School of Mathematical Sciences at **Beijing University of Posts and Telecommunications (BUPT)**, enrolled in the Mathematics program in 2023.
-I received my bachelor's degree in Mathematics and Applied Mathematics from the School of Mathematics and Information Science at **Yantai University (YTU)**. :innocent:My current master's research focuses on **quantum information**, with a particular interest in **device-independent self-testing of quantum systems**. :grin:I have also developed a strong interest in **the reasoning capabilities of large language models and multi-agent systems, and am actively studying these areas**.
+I received my bachelor's degree in Mathematics and Applied Mathematics from the School of Mathematics and Information Science at **Yantai University (YTU)**. :innocent: My current master's research focuses on **quantum information**, with a particular interest in **device-independent self-testing of quantum systems**. :grin: I have also developed a strong interest in **the reasoning capabilities of large language models and multi-agent systems, and am actively studying these areas**.

 <div align="center" style="display: flex; justify-content: center; gap: 12px;">
   <img src="/images/cat.png" alt="cat" style="width: 45%;">